datalayer/jupyter-rtc-test/README.md

 The tests aims to replicate real life cases, meaning that most of them are running in a distrbuted way.
 You can run the test on a standalone (local laptop or CI) machine, in which case the distributed behavior is simulated.

 You can also run the tests in a real a distributed environment like Kubernetes, this however requires you to setup additional infrastructure and configuration.
 Please note you can also run the Kubernetes flavored tests on a local Minikube instance.

+The RTC stress test are being discussed [in an issue in the official JupyterLab repository.](https://github.com/jupyterlab/jupyterlab/issues/14532)
 <!--
 ## Install